Business ethics: Corporate policies

 Others believe that corporate ethics policies are primarily rooted in utilitarian concerns and that they are mainly to limit the company's legal liability or to curry public favor by giving the appearance of being a good corporate citizen.
 Ideally, the company will avoid a lawsuit because its employees will follow the rules.
 Should a lawsuit occur, the company can claim that the problem would not have arisen if the employee had only followed the code properly.

 Some corporations have tried to burnish their ethical image by creating whistle-blower protections, such as anonymity.
 In the case of Citi, they call this the Ethics Hotline.
 Though it is unclear whether firms such as Citi take offences reported to these hotlines seriously or not.
 Sometimes there is a disconnection between the company's code of ethics and the company's actual practices.
 Thus, whether or not such conduct is explicitly sanctioned by management, at worst, this makes the policy duplicitous, and, at best, it is merely a marketing tool.

 Jones and Parker wrote, "Most of what we read under the name business ethics is either sentimental common sense or a set of excuses for being unpleasant."
 Many manuals are procedural form filling exercises unconcerned about the real ethical dilemmas.
 For instance, the US Department of Commerce ethics program treats business ethics as a set of instructions and procedures to be followed by 'ethics officers'., some others claim being ethical is just for the sake of being ethical.
 Business ethicists may trivialize the subject, offering standard answers that do not reflect the situation's complexity.

 Richard DeGeorge wrote in regard to the importance of maintaining a corporate code:

+Ethics codes often state a company's view on DEI (diversity, equity, inclusivity).
+In 2025, some companies began changing their ethics policies to reduce the focus on DEI, and some companies have decided to complete eliminate DEI from their policies.